yuya-takeyama/strict-s3-sync/README.md

 - Adjust `--concurrency` based on your network and S3 rate limits
 - Use `--exclude` patterns to skip unnecessary files
-- For large files (>64MB), automatic multipart upload is used
+- Note: Maximum file size is 5GB (AWS PutObject limit)

 ## License